MK720-dev/Python_Stock_Prices_Prediction/README.md

 # Machine-Learning-with-Python-Concepts-and-Applications
-Common Machine Learning algorithms and examples of their applications coded in python.
+This personal repository contains python codes for common Machine Learning algorithms and examples of their real life applications.
+*Algorithms covered so far are:
+  - Linear Regerssion with an application in Stock prices prediction
+  - K Nearest Neighbors